jessatech/BraintrustCLI/README.md

 **What this means:**
 - The CLI automatically retries with exponential backoff
-- This is normal behavior for very large exports
+- This is normal behavior for very large exports but generally call spread should avoid
 - The export will continue after the wait time
 - Our proactive throttling minimizes these occurrences